Bachelor of Aviation (Remotely Piloted Aircraft Systems)

 Key features

-• Hands-on training with industry experts
+Hands-on learning with drone industry experts

 Why study this degree at UNSW?